Goliath was an English jazz-rock/soul band from Manchester that released a self-titled album on CBS in 1970.

 Artist/Album Pages:

-Fludd were a Canadian pop-rock band from Toronto that released a self-titled album on Warner Bros...
+Grail was an English hard-rock/folk band from London that released a self-titled album on Metronom...

-Pentangle was an English folk-rock band from London that released six albums on Transatlantic/Repr...
+Hookfoot were an English rustic/hard-rock band that released four albums on A&M/DJM between 19...

 Musically, Goliath were fueled with spiky sax charts, hyperactive snare rolls, shredder-intense fret-board runs, and the powerhouse voice of Linda Rothwell.